swostikl/ProjectOrientationTasks/OrientationTask_4/src/Readme.md

+# Task 2
-2. **Consider the categories in which performance measures are maintained/updated/computed.
+**Consider the categories in which performance measures are maintained/updated/computed.
 (Think in general terms: service point/customer; not in target system terms.)**

-Let's take an example of Health Center.
-Here Patients are arriving for different purpose and service-point is Reception i.e doctor 1, nurse 1, or doctor2.
+Answer : Let's take an example of Health Center.
+In this case patients represent the customers, and service points are areas such as Reception, Doctor1, Doctor 2 or Nurse.
+Here performance measures can be categorised as service point metrices and Customer metrices.

+# Task3
 3. **Design two different systems of three or four service points for a real-world destination.
 Use real-world concepts.
 Draw diagrams using the graphical representation of a service point shown in section ´Performance Variables´.**